 Works by students and faculty invite visitors to examine cultural forms and contexts existing within systems of communication, behavior, and interaction.

 Featuring projects by 30 graduate students, this multidisciplinary exhibition is on view at the Manetti Shrem Museum through June 25.

-Graduate student work representing 17 disciplines is featured in a digital publication and a limited in-person exhibition at RISD.
+Graduate student work representing 19 disciplines is featured in a digital publication and an in-person exhibition at the Rhode Island Convention Center.